yasyars/gigih-final-project/README.md

    ```
    ruby app.rb
    ```

-6. Test postman collection
+## API Documentation

 - Import the collection (doc/Postman Collection) to postman
 - Import the postman environment.
 You may adjust the env according your environment.
+  - Environment Gigih Development: using localhost:4567 as the domain (please do run the app first)
+  - Environment Gigih Production: using 34.97.129.31:4567 as the domain
 - Send the API request